mvesign/design-patterns/README.md

 # Design Patterns

-A set of projects for possible design patterns.
-Patterns that are being handled are:
+A set of projects for possible design patterns within C#.

+## Creational

+Creational design patterns are concerned with the way of creating objects.
+These design patterns are used when a decision must be made at the time of instantiation of a class (i.e. when creating an object of a class).

 * Abstract pattern